 Nestled between the hoodoos of Bryce Canyon and the colorful strata of Capitol Reef right along Scenic Highway 12, lies an outdoor lover’s paradise: the small town of Escalante, Utah.
-Escalante makes the perfect home base for exploring the nearby national parks and the remote and rugged land of Grand Staircase Escalante National Monument, home to some of Utah’s most unique geological formations.
-While most road trippers will drive right through this mecca of desert adventure without thinking twice, those who stop are sure to fall in love with this quiet and beautiful place, much like we did!
+Escalante makes the perfect home base for exploring nearby Utah national parks and the remote, rugged land of Grand Staircase Escalante National Monument.

 With a population of just over 800, you won’t find any chain restaurants, large grocery stores or strip malls in Escalante, Utah.
+The small town still has that rustic Western charm, with a few locally owned small businesses, restaurants and lodges.

 An Escalante Local proudly told us that the closest stop light is more than 50 miles away, giving you a sense for the small-town charm you’ll find in Escalante.